sara-nl/grouped_conv_bench/README.md

 ## Summary
 This repository contains benchmark code and scripts for benchmarking grouped convolutions.
+It was used to write the article https://medium.com/@casparvanleeuwen/why-efficientnet-is-not-very-computationally-efficient

 ## How to run
 The main benchmark script is `pytorch_benchmark.py`.
 You can find example bash scripts of how to run it in the `scripts` directory